Michael Niebisch

 Short Biography

-Michael Niebisch is a research assistant and part of the ‘Connected Mobility’ group at the chair of Computer Networks and Communication Systems at the FAU in Erlangen.
+Michael Niebisch is a research associate and part of the ‘Connected Mobility’ group at the chair of Computer Networks and Communication Systems at the FAU in Erlangen.
 In May 2017 he completed his Bachelor studies in Information and Communication Technology at the Friedrich-Alexander-Universität Erlangen-Nürnberg.
 He specialized in ‘Networks and Digital Communication’ during his consecutive Master studies.
 After an internship in the research and development department ‘Smart Mobility’ at Audi AG he decided to write his master thesis in cooperation with Audi AG and investigated the use of heterogeneous networks in an automotive context.
 During his studies he worked several years as a tutor at various departments of the FAU.
 Additionally he was involved in the non-profit association ‘Robotics Erlangen e.V.’, which he led as chairman for two years.

 More Information